UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 cd /gws/nopw/j04/covid19/
 ```

+**NOTE**: you can only copy files **to** JASMIN if you are connected to a network that
+allows access to JASMIN (e.g. the University of Exeter network).
+This won't work
-Transfer of runs to this folder can be done via `scp` or `rsync`, e.g.
+over a VPN.
+You can connect from JASMIN to another external IP via `scp` or `rsync`, e.g.

 ```
 scp USER@REMOTEIP:PATHTOFOLDER .